ammen99/bitvector/README.md

 This library relies on a few unstable rust features, therefore it is highly recommended to use it with latest nightly compiler.
 It has been tested to build and work with rust `1.81.0-nightly`.

-To run this, first select the nightly compiler:
+To run this, first select the nightly compiler using the [rust toolchain installer](https://rustup.rs/):

 ```
 rustup default nightly